AlejandroSherman/Rshell/README.md

 ### Testing
 Less of a class, and more of a representation of the testing frameworks used

-* `unit_tests` : individually designed tests made to test specific functions program and ran together using the google test submodule
+* `unit_tests` : individually designed tests made to test specific program functions and are run together using the google test submodule
-* `integration_tests` : I/O tests that test the overall combined functionality of the completed program and has a suite of tests each focusing on a certain combination of features
+* `integration_tests` : I/O tests that mimic the overall combined functionality of the completed program and has a suite of tests each focusing on a certain combination of features

 ### command.h
 A class that creates and executes commands, and allows for the special command `exit` to inherit from

-* Commands are created in the main using the format `new Command(string, vector<strings)`
+* Commands are created in the main using the format `new Command(string, vector<string>)`
 * `Command() : Base()` + `Command(string, vector<string> ) : Base()`: command constructors
 * On construction the command is passed in as a string, and the arguments are passed in as a vector of strings
 * `execute()` : creates a fork and attempts to execute the command, if succeeds returns true, and returns false otherwise